AlainParadis/designschool/_topics/cook-book-project-brief.md

       - Font selection
       - Type hierarchy
     - Paper mockup
+    - Binding - Wether they print it or not, they need to plan which type of binding it would use.
   - There will be weekly milestones.
 You'll do as Dave Bromley does in his courses.
 See each student each week to check-off that they've done that week's work.
   - You critique their design decisions -- guide them.
   - This is a big project, but grading at the end of the semester should not be too bad, since you'll be checking in all semester.